gipplab/AnnoMathTeX/README.md

 ### Definitions

 ##### Identifier
 Identifiers in mathematical formulae are the meanings attached to symbols contained in the expression.
-The identifier *E* means *energy* in the formula *E=mc2*.
+The identifier *E* means "*energy*" in the formula *E=mc2*.

 ##### Formula Concept
 The concept of a formula is the meaning that is associated with it.
-The formula *E=mc2* has the concept of *mass-energy equivalence* associated with it.
+The formula *E=mc2* has the concept of "*mass-energy equivalence*" associated with it.

 # \>>AnnoMathTeX<<
-AnnoMathTeX is a LaTeX text and formula annotation recommendation tool for STEM documents.
+AnnoMathTeX is a standalone LaTeX text and formula annotation recommendation tool for STEM documents.
 It allows users to annotate identifiers contained in mathematical formulae, as well as the entire formula contained in a document with their corresponding concept.
 Theses concepts are extracted from a number of different sources.